PASTAplus/content-x/templates/data/featured-mar-2022.md

 ### Outlook for further research

-Because of time constraints at the time of the study, some research questions couldn’t be addressed.
+Because of time constraints at the time of the study, some research questions couldn't be addressed.
 Potential continuing research questions using the existing data are:

 - Why shouldn’t CuSo4 be used to control cyanobacteria?
 - What is the competition among and between phytoplankton and grazers?